cert-manager/cert-manager/GOVERNANCE.md

 maintainer.
 Each maintainer will need to comment on the issue to express their approval.

-### Privileges
+### Admin Privileges

 - Can change settings in the GitHub organization (e.g., remove protected branches, add GitHub members, etc.)
 - Can run the Google Cloud Build playbooks to release new versions of cert-manager.

-### Responsibilities
+### Admin Responsibilities

 - Must have availability to allocate time to perform cert-manager releases.
 - Must be available to perform admin-related tasks (add a GitHub member, promote a GitHub user to "Owner", add someone to the GCP projects, etc.)
 - Must be responsible with the privileges granted to them.